peteamiri/Tutorials/Programming_Languages/Python/readme.md

 These examples demonstrate the versatility of variables in Python, allowing you to store different types of data and manipulate them as needed in your code.

-Sure, here's a table listing Python 3 variable types along with their names and descriptions:
+Sure, here has a table listing Python 3 variable types along with their names and descriptions:

 | Variable Type   | Name           | Description                                                                       |
 |-----------------|----------------|-----------------------------------------------------------------------------------|